AG060982/Monitoring-Dashboard/README.md

 Applications / Services Detail monitoring setup in 30 Minutes using Prometheus and Grafana.
 Can monitor (CPU/Memory/Status/Alert) of all the application services running on different Linux machines.

 Steps to create Dashboard in thirty minutes:
-1. Any Flavour of Linux OS as per your choice (In my case I am using centos 7)
+1. Any Flavour of Linux OS as per your choice (In my case I am using centos 7).

 2. If you want very straight forward setup install Docker on the selected machine to install and run required application.
+   Docker Installation on Cent OS.
    ```
    sudo yum install -y yum-utils
    sudo yum-config-manager     --add-repo     https://download.docker.com/linux/centos/docker-ce.repo